Robots-de-Rescate/Kauil_STM32/README.md

 - Finally on the Utilities tab select the ST-Link Debugger, then click Ok:
 ![ST-Link Debugger](README.img/SetupWindows7.jpg)

-Now you should be able to build and download the latest firmware to the STM32, the file KauilSTM32Firmware.uvopt should store the debugging configuration for the next time.
+Now you should be able to build, download and debug the latest firmware on the STM32, by using the respective buttons on the main toolbar.
+The file KauilSTM32Firmware.uvopt should store the debugging configuration for the next time.

  [1]: https://www.keil.com/demo/eval/armv4.htm